Purahan/Agroventure/README.md

 # How to use database?
 I have added a file named "agroventure.sql" Just go to your phpmyadmin and choose insert then browse this document you will be able to see our database design then.

+Remember that Username should be "root" and password should not exist.
+And database name should be "agroventure"